A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 You don't have to be poor to get an ACA-compliant health plan with $0 premiums.
 See who's getting no-premium coverage and why.

-Did you know that some Americans enrolled in private health insurance through the Marketplace/exchange are paying $0/month for their coverage?
-If you’re currently uninsured or relying on something like a short-term plan or health care sharing ministry plan, you might find out that you could enroll in a marketplace plan with much lower premiums than you expected.
+Did you know that some people enrolled in private health insurance through the health insurance Marketplace/exchange are paying $0/month for their coverage?
+If you’re currently uninsured or relying on something like a short-term plan or health care sharing ministry plan, you might find out that you could enroll in a Marketplace plan with much lower premiums than you expected.
+Open enrollment for 2025 Marketplace coverage began November 1, 2024 and continues through January 15, 2025 in most states.

 Zero-premium plans are more widely available than they used to be, thanks to the American Rescue Plan (ARP) and Inflation Reduction Act (IRA).
 That will be the case through at least the end of 2025, although additional Congressional action would be needed to extend the subsidy enhancements past 2025.